 The Company's headquarters are located in Redwood City, California where it occupies approximately 107,000 square feet of office and laboratory space in four buildings.
-On March 16, 2011, the Company entered into a lease with Metropolitan Life Insurance Company ("MetLife") with respect to the Company's offices located at 200 and 220 Penobscot Drive, Redwood City, California, (the "Penobscot Space") and 400 Penobscot Drive, Redwood City, California (the "Building 2 Space") and with respect to approximately 29,921 square feet of additional space located at 101 Saginaw Drive, Redwood City, California (the "Saginaw Space").
-Under the term of the lease, the Penobscot Space, the Building 2 Space and the Saginaw Space lasts until January 31, 2020, and the Company had options to extend for two additional five year periods.
+On March 16, 2011, the Company entered into a lease with Metropolitan Life Insurance Company ("MetLife") with respect to the Company's offices located at 200 and 220 Penobscot Drive, Redwood City, California, (the "Penobscot Space"), 400 Penobscot Drive, Redwood City, California (the "Building 2 Space"), and 101 Saginaw Drive, Redwood City, California (the "Saginaw Space").
+Under the terms of the agreement, the leases for the Penobscot Space, the Building 2 Space and the Saginaw Space expire on January 31, 2020, and the Company has options to extend fortwo additional five-year periods.

 The Company also leases space with MetLife at 501 Chesapeake Drive, Redwood City, California (the "501 Chesapeake Space").
 In September 2012, the Company extended the term of the lease, which would have otherwise expired on January 31, 2013, to January 31, 2017.
-Pursuant to this extension, the Company hastwo consecutive options to extend the term of the lease for the 501 Chesapeake Space for an additional period of five years per option.
+Pursuant to this extension, the Company hastwo consecutive options to extend the term of the lease for the 501 Chesapeake Space for an additional five-year period per option.

-As part of the Q3 2012 Restructuring Plan, the Company is in the process of vacating the Saginaw Space and the Company has begun marketing the facility for sublease (see Note 12).
+As part of the Q3 2012 Restructuring Plan, the Company has vacated the Saginaw Space and the Company has begun marketing the facility for sublease (see Note 12).

 Rent expense is recognized on a straight-line basis over the term of the lease.
 In accordance with the terms of the amended lease agreement, the Company exercised the Company's right to deliver letters of credit in lieu of a security deposit.
-The letters of credit in the amount of \$0.7 million as of June 30, 2013 were collateralized by deposit balances held by the Company's bank.
+The letters of credit in the amount of \$0.7 million as of September 30, 2013 were collateralized by deposit balances held by the Company's bank.
 These deposits are recorded as restricted cash on the condensed consolidated balance sheets.

-As of June 30, 2013, the Company had estimated asset retirement obligations of approximately \$0.3 million, from operating leases, requiring the Company to restore the facilities that the Company is renting to their original form.
+As of September 30, 2013, the Company had estimated asset retirement obligations of approximately \$0.1 million from operating leases, requiring the Company to restore the facilities that the Company is renting to their original form.
 The Company expenses the asset retirement obligation over the terms of the respective leases.
 The Company reviews the estimated obligation each period and makes adjustments for any changes in estimates.

-Future minimum payments under noncancellable operating leases are as follows at June 30, 2013 (in thousands):
+Future minimum payments under noncancellable operating leases are as follows at September 30, 2013 (in thousands):

-Leas se payments

-6 months ending December 31,
+3 months ending December 31,

-2013 \$ 1,438
+2013 719

 Years ending December 31,

 2014 2,947

 2015 3,031

 2016 3,047

 2017 2,677

 2018 and beyond 5,790

-Total \$ 18,930
+Total \$ 18,211